Reading Time: 7 minutes

 Ideal Locations

-• Shaded Areas: Optimal for moisture retention, reducing the need for frequent watering.
+• Shaded Areas: They retain moisture, thus reducing the need for frequent watering.

 • Under Trees: Provides shade and benefits from natural leaf litter.